iLink-CyberShARE/wmp-recommender-public/README.md

 password: urecommui2021

 ## Acknowledgements
-This material is based upon work supported by NSF Grant No. 1835897
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1835897.
+This work used resources from Cyber-ShARE Center of Excellence, which is supported by NSF Grant number HRD-1242122.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.

 Maciej Kula - Author of LightFM library code base.

-## Authors
+## Contributors
 Project PI - Natalia Villanueva-Rosales
 Project Co-PI - Deana D. Pennington
 Project Co-PI - Josiah Heyman